An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{\Acrlongpl*{mgga} in \excitingb}

-\exciting implements \gls{mgga} functionals using the Libxc library~\cite{Lehtola2018,Chachiyo2020}, thus providing all functionals implemented therein. \gls{mgga} can improve over the \gls{lda} or \glspl{gga} in the prediction of band gaps at only a slight increase in computational cost, yielding results similar to hybrid functionals.
-For this purpose, the TASK functional proves favorable as shown in~\cref{fig:mgga_band_gaps}, while SCAN or r2SCAN yield lattice constants closest to experiment.
+\exciting implements \gls{mgga} functionals using the Libxc library~\cite{Lehtola2018,Chachiyo2020}.
+The functionals SCAN~\cite{SunPRL2015}, r2SCAN~\cite{Furness2020}, TASK~\cite{AschebrockPRR2019}, TPSS~\cite{Tao2003}, and HLE17~\cite{Verma2017} come preinstalled.
+All other functionals provided by Libxc can be easily added without additional programming effort. \gls{mgga} can improve over the \gls{lda} or \glspl{gga} in the prediction of band gaps at only a slight increase in computational cost, yielding results of similar quality as hybrid functionals.
+For the prediction of band gaps, TASK proves favorable over other \gls{mgga} functionals as shown in~\cref{fig:mgga_band_gaps}, while SCAN or r2SCAN yield lattice constants closest to experiment.

 Concerning the implementation, complications arise when solving the radial Schr\"odinger and Dirac equations for obtaining the radial parts of the \gls{apw} basis functions and the core states, respectively.
-The standard integration approach does not work because the action of the (spherical) potential on the radial functions is unknown prior to integration but depends on the yet unknown radial functions due to the presence of a non-multiplicative contribution to the potential.
+The standard outward integration approach does not work because the action of the (spherical) potential on the radial functions is unknown prior to integration but depends on the yet unknown radial functions due to the presence of a non-multiplicative contribution to the potential.
 Therefore, \exciting follows Refs.~\cite{Doumont2022,Tran2019} and circumvents this issue by computing a \gls{gga} potential in each iteration and using its spherical part for the update of core states and radial basis functions.
 As a consequence, a \gls{mgga} calculation in \exciting starts with a \gls{gga} iteration to produce an initial set of wavefunctions, from which the \gls{ked} is computed.
 From then onward, the \gls{mgga} potential is used to compute the Hamiltonian, the wavefunctions, and the electron density, which is then used to update both the \gls{mgga} and \gls{gga} potentials.
 In principle, there is an optimal type of \gls{gga} functional best suited for each type of \gls{mgga} functional~\cite{Tran2019}.
 In practice, however, it turns out that PBE performs well for all flavors of \gls{mgga}.